GPG for GitHub

 gpg-connect-agent reloadagent /bye

-Managing GPG Keys
+Managing GPG keys

 The commands in this section applies to gpg version 2.1.17 or greater.